Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: RESULTS AND DISCUSSION

-The initial phase $\phi_j$ of a coherent phonon can be affected by the temporal behavior of its driving force for ISRS as well as displacive excitation of coherent phonon (DECP) scenarios \cite{Riffe2007, Watanabe2019, Merlin1997, Zeiger1992}.
-If the electronic excited state is short-lived or virtual (non-resonant excitation), the driving force can be approximated by a $\delta$-function of time (impulsive limit), and the atomic oscillation should follow a sine function time with $\phi_j=0$.
-If the excited state lives sufficiently long and the driving force can be approximated by a Heaviside step-function (displacive limit), the atomic oscillation follows a cosine function, i.e., $\phi_j=\pi/2$.
-Although we can obtain the initial phases of all the $A_g$ modes from fitting the data to eq.~(\ref{mdh}), the uncertainty in the position of the zero time-delay is too large for determining the initial phases of the high-frequency modes.
-The initial phases can be determined confidently only for the two lowest-frequency modes, as shown for NIR and NUV configurations in Fig.~\ref{Raman}b and Appendix~\ref{AC}.
-We find the Cu(2) oscillation to be nearly a cosine function of time ($\phi_\text{Cu}\simeq\pi/2$), a manifestation of coherent phonon generation in the displacive limit.
-In contrast, the phase of the Ba oscillation is closer to zero (sine-like), suggesting its coupling to an excited state with a lifetime shorter than the phonon period.
-The different initial phases are consistent with our interpretation that the Cu(2) motion is driven efficiently via the sudden shift of the vibrational potential induced by the ultrafast in-plane charge transfer, whereas the coupling of the Ba mode with the charge transfer is less efficient.
+The generation mechanisms of coherent phonons can be also inferred, to a certain degree, based on their initial phases $\phi_j$ \cite{Riffe2007, Watanabe2019, Merlin1997, Zeiger1992}.
+If the electronic excited state is short-lived or virtual, e.g. in non-resonant ISRS, the driving force can be approximated by a $\delta$-function of time (impulsive limit), and the ionic oscillation should follow a sine function time with $\phi_j=0$, as described in Appendix~\ref{ISRS}.
+If the excited state lives sufficiently long, e.g. in DECP, and the driving force can be approximated by a Heaviside step-function (displacive limit), the ionic oscillation would follow a cosine function, i.e., $\phi_j=\pi/2$, as described in Appendix~\ref{DECP}.
+We find the Cu(2) oscillation component (red curves in Fig.~\ref{fit}a,b) to be nearly a cosine function of time ($\phi_\text{Cu}\simeq\pi/2$).
+The observation is consistent with our interpretation that the Cu(2) motion is driven efficiently via DECP mechanism.
+In contrast, the phase of the Ba oscillation (black dotted curves) is closer to zero (sine-like), suggesting its coupling to an excited state with a shorter lifetime.
+This supports that the coherent Ba mode is generated predominantly via ISRS as a result of its weaker coupling with the in-plane charge transfer.
+We note that in the present study we cannot determine the initial phases of the high-frequency modes because the uncertainty in the position of the zero time-delay (shaded gray in Fig.~\ref{fit}a,b) is too large for determining their initial phases.